 IW: Do you have any stories or examples of couples you've worked with that were influenced by celebrities/their style?

 JP: The Kim Kardashian wedding is a big one!
 I’ve had many brides inspired by the all-white bridesmaid dresses that she had her wedding party wear, and they’ve done the same.
 While it’s new and definitely non-traditional, the look can be crisp and modern – especially when bridesmaids wear white dresses in different styles.

 IW: Anything else you'd like to add on the subject that we didn't cover?

 JP: Custom-made décor and accents are one of the things we do best, as well as anything “over the top!”
 That’s my favorite style!
 I loved using silks of different kinds to create some really cool draped sections inside a custom tent.
 We are also designing some amazing custom-painted ceiling panels for an upcoming event!
 I love transforming spaces with customized options, from custom ceilings and walls to flooring and furniture elements.

-Click here to see more from Jordan Payne and take a look at some of the real weddings she's designed, including the nuptials of actress Heidi Mueller and NFL player DeMarco Murray!
+Take a look at some of the real weddings she's designed, including the nuptials of actress Heidi Mueller and NFL player DeMarco Murray!
 Read more expert advice here: how to communicate with wedding professionals, how to make your reception the best celebration of your life, and ways to deal with poor guest behavior on your big day.

 Opening photo by Thisbe Grace Photography